28th March 2025 - 4 min read

 Malaysia operates on a self-assessment system when it comes to income tax, so the taxpayer is responsible for calculating their own chargeable income and payable tax.
 That’s why you need to be aware of which parts of your income is taxable or exempt.
 Hopefully, this article has helped highlight some tax exemptions you weren’t aware of before so you can file your taxes more accurately.

 If you have any questions, do let us know in the comments!
-You can also check out our annual income tax guide for 2023 (YA 2022), and other tax-related articles, such as:
+You can also check out our annual income tax guide for 2025 (YA 2024).

 Subscribe to our exclusive weekly newsletter and we’ll bring you the week’s highlights of financial news, expert tips, guides, and the latest credit card and e-wallet deals.